Target Exam

 All of the options mentioned—sexual reproduction, cross-pollination, and xenogamy—can contribute to genetic variation within a population.

-Sexual reproduction, as mentioned before, involves the fusion of gametes from two parent organisms, leading to offspring with unique combinations of genes and promoting genetic diversity.
+Sexual reproduction, involves the fusion of gametes from two parent organisms, leading to offspring with unique combinations of genes and promoting genetic diversity.

 Therefore, all three processes—sexual reproduction, cross-pollination, and xenogamy—can contribute to genetic variation in different ways and to different extents.